ocaml/ocaml.org/data/tutorials/getting-started/gs_02_how_to_write_an_ocaml_program.md

 Hello, World!
 ```

 Let's see what happens when we edit the `bin/main.ml` file directly.
-Navigate into it and replace the world `World` with your first name.
+Open it in your editor and replace the word `World` with your first name.
 Recompile the project with `dune build` as before, and then launch it again with `dune exec hello`.

 Voilà!
 You've just written your first OCaml program.